 We recently asked members of the BuzzFeed Community to tell us what they love about their local independent bookstores.

-Below are some of our favorite examples of how independent bookstores are so much more than stores — how they're community centers, cultural hubs, and home away from home — and what many are offering for Small Business Saturday.
+Below are some of our favorite examples of how independent bookstores are so much more than stores — how they're community centers, cultural hubs, and home away from home.

 1. They support local artists.